 While bike riding in summer, make sure to wear hot weather MTB gloves.

-FAQs about XC and Trail Bike
+FAQs about Cross-country and Trail Bike

-Can I ride trail bike it on cross country mountain terrain?
+Can I ride trail bike it on cross-country mountain terrain?

 You can.
 However, I will not recommend it.
 The reason for this is that you will soon feel tired due to the rear suspension on a trail bike that makes pedaling quite a tiresome activity.